-BA-251 Office Management 3 credits, Winter 3 class hours/week
+BA-251 Supervisory Management 3 credits, Winter

-Role and responsibilities of the office manager.
-Analyzing business, restructuring office systems and training needs, dealing with change, staffing practices affecting human resources, managing human resources, leadership, decisionmaking and motivational skills, and managing teams.
+Role and responsibilities of the first-line supervisor or manager.
+Analyzing business, dealing with change, staffing and scheduling, leadership, decision-making and motivational skills, and managing teams.
 Also offered as an online course.
 Recommended: Placement in RD-115.